 Clinical Trials for NAFLD & NASH

-What are clinical trials for NAFLD and NASH?
+What are clinical trials for NAFLD?

 Clinical trials—and other types of clinical studies —are part of medical research and involve people like you.
 When you volunteer to take part in a clinical study, you help doctors and researchers learn more about disease and improve health care for people in the future.

-You can view a filtered list of clinical studies on NAFLD and NASH that are federally funded, open, and recruiting at www.ClinicalTrials.gov.
-You can expand or narrow the list to include clinical studies from industry, universities, and individuals; however, the NIH does not review these studies and cannot ensure they are safe.
+You can view a filtered list of clinical studies on NAFLD that are federally funded, open, and recruiting at www.ClinicalTrials.gov.
+You can expand or narrow the list to include clinical studies from industry, universities, and individuals; however, the National Institutes of Health does not review these studies and cannot ensure they are safe.
 Always talk with your health care provider before you participate in a clinical study.

 - Pioglitazone or Vitamin E for NASH Study (PIVENS).
 Researchers found that a daily dose of the natural form of vitamin E—the type of vitamin E that comes from food sources and is not synthetic (laboratory-made)—improved NASH in study participants overall.
 Pioglitazone also improved some features of NASH, although researchers couldn’t prove that the improvements did not occur randomly.
 Many study participants taking pioglitazone gained weight, and many participants did not improve from either treatment.
-More research is needed to determine whether treatment with vitamin E or pioglitizone causes long-term risks.
+More research is needed to determine whether treatment with vitamin E or pioglitazone causes long-term risks.

 - Treatment of Nonalcoholic Fatty Liver Disease in Children (TONIC) trial.
 The TONIC trial found that the natural form of vitamin E—the type of vitamin E that comes from food sources and is not synthetic (laboratory-made)—improved the most severe form of fatty liver disease in some children.
 More research is needed to determine whether treatment with vitamin E causes long-term risks.

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.